rroyGit/Bing_Tools/README.md

 d) Navigation menu displays a new image everyday thanks to Microsoft Bing.

 To be added:

-a) An about page is in works, crediting the originals owners of the icons, web data, etc.
+a) An about page is in works, crediting the original owners of the icons, web data, etc.

 b) Dynamically change the colors of the cards in Bing Dining.

 c) Save the bitmap of the navigation image to device.

 ![Alt text](app/Bing_Tools_1.png "Bing_Tools_1")